Feature #1597

 We might need the same behaviour for CTAEventList and GTI?

-#8 Updated by Deil Christoph almost 9 years ago
+#8 Updated by Deil Christoph about 9 years ago

 We might need the same behaviour for CTAEventList and GTI?